-It happens also so you have a friend who is female.
+Think of your good girlfriend.
+Call her.
+Ask her out for drinks.
 Listen to what I say, it is what your mother said, girlfriends are important.

 Leave the bookstore now.
 Besides, it’s four o’clock in the afternoon.
 It’s more important you walk your dog than scheme up half-crazed ways of making yourself vulnerable to unavailable men.

 Remember this above all else: Never, ever appear like you once were, not to anyone.

 You have entered a new phase, but you must forgive yourself to enter.
 And you have to remember new lessons of restraint, for they will always apply.

 You are now always your own private garden.

 You are now always the only one responsible for nourishing the soil and replenishing the seed.